AvarianKnight/pma-voice/README.md

 #### Getters

-The majority of setters are done through player states, while a small
+The majority of setters are done through player states.

 | State Bag     | Description                                                  | Return Type  |